dislovemartin/lota-canada/docs/testing/user-testing-plan.md

    - Verify that all information is perceivable
    - Ensure no information is conveyed by color alone

+### Workflow Component Scenarios

+1. **Creating a Workflow**

+   - Navigate to the workflow creation page
+   - Fill out the workflow creation form
+   - Add tasks to the workflow
+   - Submit the workflow creation form

+2. **Executing a Workflow**

+   - Navigate to the workflow execution page
+   - Select a workflow to execute
+   - Enter the required parameters for execution
+   - Submit the workflow execution form

 ## Data Collection

 ### Metrics to Collect